debinqiu/Coursera_DataAnalysisTools/Week_1_ANOVA.md

 - Country
 - Metal

 so that each group had an equal number of people.
 We operationalized concentration by counting the number of incorrect answers to 50 SAT-level verbal reasoning items completed under their assigned background music condition.
 The entire dataset can be downloaded here.
+Therefore, we are interested in whether there is some difference in concentration levels among the four different treatments.